dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 };
 ```

 Here, `buttonClass` takes a router path and if the given path matches the current route, the primary button classes is returned.
 Otherwise, the secondary button class is returned.
-Additionally, the base `btn` class is always returned, as you would expected.
+Additionally, the base `btn` class is always returned.
 To put this into effect, modify the router links as follows to call this method and obtain the correct button styles:

 {% highlight html %}
 <router-link to="/board" :class="buttonClass('/board')">Board ...</router-link>
 <router-link to="/backlog" :class="buttonClass('/backlog')">Backlog ...</router-link>
 {% endhighlight %}

-If you reload the app now, you'll find that your menubar will not only have some nice button styles, but it will be easy to tell which page you're on!
+If we reload the app now, we'll find that our menubar will not only have some nice button styles, but it will be easy to tell which page we're on!

 ## Creating the task lanes